Incident intelligence

 What does the agent baseline?

-The agent can baseline endpoint health, services, processes, event patterns, update state, disk pressure, network behavior, application behavior, user-session patterns, and remediation outcomes.
+The agent can baseline endpoint health, services, processes, event patterns, update state, disk pressure, network behavior, application behavior, user-session patterns, and resolution outcomes.

 What happens when an issue starts spreading overnight?